Willowbrook Hospice is an Independent Charity established in 1993 by local people to raise funds to build and run a Specialist Palliative Care Unit.

 Who provides your care

-Opened in 1997, the Hospice is governed by a Board of Trustees, Chaired by Alan Chick and run on a day to day basis by Neil Wright, the Chief Executive, an experienced management team, over 120 staff and over 550 volunteers.
+Opened in 1997, the Hospice is governed by a Board of Trustees, Chaired by Alan Chick and run on a day to day basis by Chris Haywood, the Interim Chief Executive, an experienced management team, over 125 staff and over 530 volunteers.
 The hospice could not function without the valuable contribution of it’s volunteers.

-The clinical team is led by Dr Paula Powell, Clinical Lead, and Chris Haywood, the Registered Manager and Director of Clinical Services.
-Together, with their Medical, Nursing and Allied Healthcare Professional teams, they are responsible for delivering the Hospice’s five main services, In-patient, Well Being, Out Patient, Therapy services and the Advance Care Planning Team.
+The clinical teams are led by Dr Paula Powell, Clinical Lead, and Chris Haywood, the Registered Manager, Director of Clinical Services and Interim Chief Executive.
+Together, with their Medical, Nursing and Allied Healthcare Professional teams, they are responsible for delivering the Hospice’s six main services, In-patient, Well Being, Out Patient, Therapy services, Education and the Advance Care Planning Team.

 What is Hospice Care